Managing the Web Client

 Expected volume?] --> roFile end

 An Administrator of Nodinite can provide role based Monitor Views.
 This means that the solutions may be partitioned and managed in a very fine grained way.
-A user is only allowed to see explicitly allowed Resources, where also custom remote Remote Actions may be allowed (stop/start/...).
+Any single user is only allowed to see explicitly allowed Resources, where also custom remote Remote Actions may be allowed (stop/start/...).
 Using Monitor Views in many cases removes the need for Remote Desktop Sessions and administrative privileges on servers.

 The Monitoring capabilities of Nodinite is provided by the Monitoring Agents.
 These agents are setup as Monitoring Agents and are governed by the Monitoring Service The Monitoring Agents provide Resources with different set of states.
 User specific alerts are provided by configuring Monitor Views.
 Monitor is where you access and configure the Monitor Views.